 Associate Practitioner - I turn biopsies into slides so pathologists can help doctors diagnose and treat patients

-Oral Pathology at University Dental Hospital in Cardiff.
-We work very closely with the Dental School at Cardiff University and as such this makes us the only teaching dental hospital of it’s kind in Wales.
+I work in a Biomedical Science lab in Oral Pathology at University Dental Hospital in Cardiff.
+We work very closely with the Dental School at Cardiff University and as such this makes us the only unit of it’s kind in Wales.
 If you want to read a bit more about the specialist lab I work in I’ve recently written a small article 50_BS_MyLab

 Favourite thing to do in my job: I really enjoy Specimen dissection, I get to see amazing stuff and I learn so much from our pathology consultants